slamora/brackets-wiki/File-System-Implementations.md

 * `@param {string} data`
 * `@param {{encoding : string=, mode : number=}=} options`
 * `@param {function(?string, FileSystemStats=)} callback`
 * Write the given data to the file at the given path, calling back asynchronously with either an error or, optionally, the FileSystemStats object associated with the written file.
-The optional `options` parameter can be used to specify an encoding (default `"utf8"`) and a mode (default unspecified and implementation dependent).
+The optional `options` parameter can be used to specify an encoding (default `"utf8"`) and an octal mode (default unspecified and implementation dependent).
 If no file exists at the given path, a new file will be created.

 ### `chmod(path, mode, callback)`
 * `@param {string} path`